onox/orka-demo/README.md

 This demo has only been tested on Linux with an Intel GPU with Mesa's i965 and Iris drivers.
 If you have a different OS or GPU, let me know if it works :slightly_smiling_face:

-In the future GLFW will be replaced with [AWT][url-awt] for keyboard support and [evdev-ada][url-evdev-ada] for force-feedback support.
+GLFW has been replaced with [AWT][url-awt] for keyboard support.
 AWT only supports Wayland at the moment, but hopefully someone can help with writing a win32 backend.

+In the future, [evdev-ada][url-evdev-ada] will be used for force-feedback support.

 ## Github stars